Climate and Energy

 • Exploring and leveraging utility-level energy efficiency incentives and programs

 We source low-carbon and renewable energy to help further reduce the GHG emissions associated with our electricity consumption.
-To work toward the achievement of our 100% renewable energy goal, we have developed a variety of renewable energy sourcing strategies across our global operations.
+To work toward the achievement of our goal of 100% renewable energy in our operations, we have developed a variety of renewable energy sourcing strategies across our global operations.
 Some examples of our current sourcing strategies include:

 • Wholesale off-site power purchase agreements